MS Jutlandia: Third tour

-Before the third tour, Jutlandia got a helicopter deck, an eye clinic and a number of British ambulance motorboats during her August/September 1952 refit stay at Nakskov Skibsværft.
+Before the third tour, Jutlandia got a helicopter deck, an eye clinic and a number of British ambulance motorboats during her August/September 1952 refit stay at Nakskov shipyard.
 An air conditioning system was ordered, this was installed in multiple stages, but only after the arrival in Japan.
 She departed Copenhagen on 20 September 1952, and reached Yokohama on 2 November.
 The helicopter deck was then inspected and approved.Jutlandia returned to Korea on 20 November, and a welcoming event was held in the presence of the Korean president Syngman Rhee and James Van Fleet, commander of the US Eighth Army.
 On this tour, she was stationed in the Inchon bay, only about 40 km from the frontline.
 This close to the front, the crew could sometimes observe the cannon fire, and so be prepared for the arrival of wounded.
 Thanks to the helicopter deck, occasionally wounded soldiers would be on board and under treatment 20 minutes after they got wounded.

 Now the patients came directly from the front.
 Depending on the activity, this could sometimes give 24-hour business on board.

 In March 1953, things were especially hot.
 In only 3½ days, 169 wounded arrived, of these 81 were bad cases.
 In the whole of March 301 patients arrived - 104 by helicopter, the rest by boat.
 This was a bit on the rough side for the medical staff.
 It was under consideration to get some reinforcements from home, but luckily things calmed down again.

-The placement at anchor in the bay, as well as the larger amount of wounded soldiers, reduced the amount of help that could be given to the civilians.
+The placement at anchor in the bay, as well as the larger number of wounded soldiers, reduced the amount of help that could be given to the civilians.
 Nevertheless, the crew found time to assist building a clinic ashore, that could provide help to the poor and sick.

 As the war ground more and more to a halt, there was less for Jutlandia to do.
 It was suggested that she – as a civilian, neutral ship – should be the place where a truce could be negotiated, but the North Koreans rejected the idea.
 The truce was negotiated elsewhere, and went into effect on 27 July 1953.